Kequc/passage-rpc/README.md

 #### close (callback?: Function) => void

-Closes the client connection and runs the callback.
+Closes the client connection then runs the callback.

 ## Sending more than one notification at a time